There are so many things to do in London as it is one of the most beautiful capital cities in the world, for a reason.

 No visit is complete if you don’t visit the Tower of London, it is the most famous fort existing in the UK.
 If you have taken the Thames cruise you will end up just at the entrance of the Tower.
 Further down and a short walk you will see Tower Bridge, another iconic landmark of London.

 If you are a fan of museums, London is your paradise.
-London has more than 20 museums and many of these are free to visit.
-These museums are spectacular pieces of architecture and they cover a wide range of topics including science, history and arts.
+London has more than 20 museums, many of which are free to visit.
+These museums are spectacular pieces of architecture, and they cover a wide range of topics, including science, history and arts.

 The must-visit museums in London are the National History Museum and the British Museum.

 Both museums are free to visit and highly recommended as they house many of the world’s treasures.

 London has plenty of lush, green parks which are as pleasing to the eyes as they are to our environment.
 Probably, these parks are the reason London is termed as the green capital.